Pipeline encroachment: What can the oil and gas industry do to mitigate the crisis?

-Besides the potential far-reaching effects on the environment, wildlife, and local communities, a contaminant release costs time and money, and can negatively impact a company’s reputation.
+Besides the potentially far-reaching effects on the environment, wildlife and local communities, a contaminant release costs time and money and can negatively impact a company’s reputation.
 Risk management is the best method for the pipeline industry to address public and environmental safety.
 Greater efficiencies and better cost control is a priority for any pipeline industry company.
 All of these and more is possible using satellite signals and artificial intelligence.

 Our revolutionary satellite-powered Remote Monitoring and Survey System (RMSS) is helping oil and gas industries in identifying and detecting RoW and vegetation encroachments as well as methane gas leaks.
 For a demo request, please write to us at firstname.lastname@example.org.